Updated July 23, 2021

 Homeowners insurance covers many different types of problems that can afflict homeowners.
-While every detail of how your insurance coverage works is spelled out in your homeowners insurance policy, you’ll also find a homeowners insurance declaration page, or dec page, at the beginning of your policy.
+While every detail of how your insurance coverage works are spelled out in your homeowners insurance policy, you’ll also find a homeowners insurance declaration page, or dec page, at the beginning of your policy.
+Your insurance declaration page will also inform policyholders of their policy terms like effective dates and expiration dates, policy limits, and any add-on products purchased from their insurer, and many other details pertaining to your home insurance policy.

 Insurify lets you compare homeowners insurance quotes in a matter of minutes.
 No commitment, no hassle.
 See how much you could save on home insurance today!